(Philippians 4:2–3) Reconcilable Differences

 A woman in her eighties named Ivy had some heavy grocery bags and was struggling with them.
 So Linda got out of her bus driver’s seat to carry Ivy’s grocery bags onto the bus.
 Now Ivy lets other buses pass so she can ride on Linda’s bus.

-On another occasion, Linda noticed a stranger to the area – more than likely a homeless woman in need.
+On another occasion, Linda noticed a stranger in the area – more than likely a homeless woman in need.
 She introduced herself and found out the woman was new to the area and lost.
 It was coming up on Thanksgiving Day, so Linda said to Tanya,

 “You’re out here all by yourself.
 You don't know anybody.
 Come on over for Thanksgiving and spend it with me and my family.”
 Now they're friends – and Tanya has found the help she needed to get settled.